metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 - `snapshot_volumes` (Boolean) Specifies whether to take snapshots of persistent volumes.
 If true, the ActionSetName is not required, the controller will use the CSI volume snapshotter to create the snapshot.
 - `target` (Attributes) Specifies the target information to back up, it will override the target in backup policy. (see [below for nested schema](#nestedatt--spec--backup_methods--target))
 - `target_volumes` (Attributes) Specifies which volumes from the target should be mounted in the backup workload. (see [below for nested schema](#nestedatt--spec--backup_methods--target_volumes))
+- `targets` (Attributes List) Specifies multiple target information for backup operations.
+This includes details such as the target pod and cluster connection credentials.
+All specified targets will be backed up collectively. (see [below for nested schema](#nestedatt--spec--backup_methods--targets))

 <a id="nestedatt--spec--backup_methods--env"></a>
 ### Nested Schema for `spec.backup_methods.env`